Vargasavour Recipes

 Lemon Pudding Cake Recipe

-This lemon pudding cake recipe bakes into two delicate layers, a light lemon sponge on top and a silky lemon pudding underneath.
-Bright, simple, and perfect for make-ahead desserts.
+This lemon pudding cake bakes into two layers: a light lemon sponge on top and creamy lemon pudding underneath.
+Made with fresh lemon juice, buttermilk, and whipped egg whites.

 5 from 1 vote